zebon43/golang-project1/README.md

 # golangprojects
 Projects

-This is to learn and demonstrate what you can d with golang projects.
+This is to learn and demonstrate what you can do with golang.